 Workplace discrimination cases frequently involve sensitive information.
 When selecting a Los Angeles workplace discrimination attorney, you should search for one who can become your partner throughout the litigation process.
 Some other key qualifying characteristics to look for are:

 - A law firm that has extensive experience with California law regarding to workplace discrimination

 - A law firm that has exceptional client testimonials and great results

 - A law firm that values honesty and integrity

 Blackstone Law treats each client like family and fights for their case with the aggressive and committed representation we would provide to someone from our own families.

 The foundation of our practice is a genuine compassion for our clients.
-As employment lawyers in Los Angeles, we constantly strive to uphold the rights of the individuals we represent.
+As employment discrimination lawyers in Los Angeles, we constantly strive to uphold the rights of the individuals we represent.
 If you would like to learn more about workplace discrimination lawsuits, consider reviewing our guide to California Employment Law.
-In this guide, we delve into more detail about your rights as an employee.
+In this guide, we delve into more detail about your rights as an employee in California and the specific laws you should know about.
 Additionally, we will cover the legal obligations of your employer.
-To get in touch with one of our skilled employment lawyers for a free consultation, contact us here or call (310) 956-4054.
+To get in touch with one of our skilled employment discrimination attorneys for a free consultation, contact us here or call (310) 956-4054.